m1rp/11ty-blog/src/posts/books-2020.md

 Wild fires tore through the pacific coast of the States; The melting of Siberian permafrost released more green-house gases than expected and 2020 was, once again, one of the hotest and driest years since time immemorial.
 The pandemic is an urgent matter that needs to be resolved, but its effects will pale in comparison to the effects of climate change.

-Then the second half of the year started.
-At this point time started to lose most of it's meaning.
-But 2020 is the gift that keeps on giving.
+This was all in the first half of the year.

+The Second half wasn't much better.

 In the USA, a white 17 year old proud boy took an assault rifle to a protest and shot several people, killing 2 of them, before being peacefully escorted by the police.
 His 2 million dollar bail was paid through crowdfunding.